Amy Kavanagh: Media influence

-During the global COVID-19 pandemic Kavanagh founded The Staying Inn, an accessible, inclusive online space for disabled and non disabled folk to stay connected during the crisis.
-The Staying Inn online community is run by disabled people for disabled people providing social events, training, support and wellbeing events.
+During the global COVID-19 pandemic Kavanagh set up The Staying Inn, intended as an accessible, inclusive online space for disabled and non-disabled people to stay connected during the crisis.

-Kavanagh is also known as a video gamer and streamer, under the name of 'Blind Button Masher' she advocates for greater accessibility in gaming including speaking at The 9th Global Accessibility Awareness Day (GAAD) conference in May 2020, and working with Ubisoft.
+Kavanagh is a video gamer and streamer.
+Under the name of 'Blind Button Masher' she advocates for greater accessibility in gaming, and spoke at the ninth Global Accessibility Awareness Day (GAAD) conference in May 2020.